-Road Inventory and condition updates were completed for road carriageway in 2017/18.
-The overall condition of the road surface is a 2.17 and <15% of the road network falls within categories 4 or 5.
-Any road surface asset rated a condition 4 or 5 has been or is under investigation and, subject to final assessment, will be included in the works program in the next 1-3 years.
+Road Inventory and condition updates were completed for the road carriageway network in 2017/18.
+Desktop condition ratings have been conducted yearly after 2017/18.
+The overall condition of the road surface is a 2.17 and less than 16% of the road network falls within categories 4 or 5.
+Any road surface asset rated a condition 4 or 5 has been or is under investigation and, subject to final assessment, will be included in the works program in the next 3 years.